A black-framed wall clock with a colorful, segmented dial showing hours in 12-hour and 24-hour formats, with the time approximately 2:10.

 In 1917, the RAF introduced the Sector Clock.
 Its colour coded five minute intervals let teams track enemy aircraft with speed and precision.
-Observers logged each sighting by colour red, yellow, or blue turning scattered reports into exact time stamps.
-The colour reference enabled fighter controllers to assess positions at a glance and scramble RAF aircraft within minutes.
+Observers logged each sighting by colour red, yellow, or blue turning scattered reports into precise time stamps, enabling fighter controllers to assess positions at a glance and scramble RAF aircraft within minutes.

 Dowding System